Cadbury Logo

 Cadbury's Logo 1960

 At this stage, two separate company logos were introduced.
-One contained an additional letter “s,” and the second was presented without it.
-Overall, the main focus of this redesign was to update the wordmark to make it more readable.
-The letters began to have a different shape; extra curls were removed from them.
-In general, it was as close as possible to the previous version, based on the owner’s signature.
+One contained an additional letter, “s,” and the second was presented without it.
+Overall, the main focus of this redesign was to update the wordmark to improve readability.
+The letters began to have a different shape; extra curls were removed.
+Based on the owner’s signature, it was as close as possible to the previous version.

 1985 – 2020